 In the Source section of the panel, the name of the source entered in the Name field is checked against the Simbad, NED and VIZIER astronomical databases when pressing the Check Proposal button in the Main Panel.
 If the source name is not found (i.e. because it is unknown), a warning will appear in the Failed Checks Panel.
-The coordinates of the source specified in RA and Dec (J2000), either in HMS or decimal degrees, define the centre of standard dither patterns (or select the N/A checkbox if not applicable).
+The coordinates of the source specified in RA and Dec (J2000), either in HMS or decimal degrees, define the centre of standard dither patterns.

 In addition to the two menu items that appear on all PGT panels, namely Panel and Help, the Observation Details Panel has another one labelled Observation (see Figure 4).
-Under this menu item, you can perform a number of actions: add a new observation (the display will show the new observation), delete, duplicate or check the currently displayed observation and go to a particular observation. copy n, makes "n" copies of the current observation, and delete n, deletes the range of observations specified.
-Finally, import source list allows importing a list of sources either from a text file containing for each source (one per line), its tab-separated Name, RA and Dec, or by typing in these values in the table.
+Under this menu item, you can perform a number of actions: add a new observation (the display will show the new observation), delete, duplicate or check the currently displayed observation and go to a particular observation.
+The option copy n, makes "n" copies of the current observation, and delete n, deletes the specified range of observations.
+The option, import source list allows importing a list of sources either from a text file containing for each source (one per line), its tab-separated Name, RA and Dec, or by typing in these values in the table.
 Using the button labelled 'Generate Observations' in the Import Source List panel (see Figure 5) will create an observation for each source in the list.
+Finally, the option Web tools offers the possibility to run the OTE (Observation Time Estimator) or the TVP (Target Visibility Predictor) tools, which will open in a web browser window.